 I have been here several times (in summer and winter as well) and it never happened that there was no queue at the ticket offices.
 Even in winter (in the middle of February) I had to stand for over an hour.
 In the summer, it happened to me that I gave up on entry, because the gigantic queues for tickets took away my desire.
 So it was with great relief and joy that I started selling tickets via the Internet.
 Skip-the-line purchase for a specific day and time, and then entering without unnecessary waiting is, in my opinion, the only sensible choice today.
 So it only remains for me to share link to sell tickets to Sagrada Familia - [click].

 Recently, the ticket distributor even launched the possibility of a live view of the current availability of tickets.
 The preview is available in the form of a transparent calendar.
-If a given day in the calendar is green, it means that there are still tickets for certain hours.
 Of course, I present the calendar with the availability of tickets below.

 Choose the day you are interested in and then click "Book now".
 Clicking will take you to the booking page, where you can select the specific time of entry, number of tickets, possible discounts and price reductions (if available), etc.